 About the Mosaic Scholarship

 What is the Mosaic Scholarship?
-The Mosaic Scholarship was made possible through a gift from the Kellogg Foundation, which is managed by the Grand Rapids Community Foundation, and administered by the Grand Rapids Symphony, to provide funds for talented African-American and Latino students to take private, one-on-one lessons with a professional musician from the Grand Rapids Symphony.
+The Mosaic Scholarship was made possible through a gift from the Kellogg Foundation, which is managed by the Grand Rapids Community Foundation, and administered by the Grand Rapids Symphony, to provide funds for talented African-American and Latinx students to take private, one-on-one lessons with a professional musician from the Grand Rapids Symphony.

 Who is eligible to apply for the Mosaic Scholarship?
-Any African-American or Latino instrumental student ages 12-18 (with at least one year of high school remaining) living in or attending elementary, middle or high school in Kent County and has been playing their instrument for more than one year is eligible to apply for the scholarship.
+Any African-American or Latinx instrumental student ages 12-18 (with at least one year of high school remaining) living in or attending elementary, middle or high school in Kent County and has been playing their instrument for more than one year is eligible to apply for the scholarship.

 What is the application process?
 Students and their parent/guardian must complete all of the information on the Application Form.
 Student applicants must include at least two (2) signed letters of recommendation.
 One letter must be from the student’s school music instructor.
 For elementary school students the second letter must be from the student’s classroom teacher.
 Additional letters are strongly encouraged and can be submitted from a pastor or other religious leader, coach, principal, or leader of another organization with which the student regularly participates.
 Letters should not be from a parent, guardian or family member.
 Additionally, students must also write a brief essay about the importance of music in their lives and why they would like to be selected as a Mosaic Scholar.